department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/fry-scholarship.md

 - **If you turned 18 or graduated high school before January 1, 2013**, you can get a Fry Scholarship from the time you turn 18 or graduate high school (whichever comes first) until you're 33 years old.
 - **If you turn 18 or graduated high school after January 1, 2013**, you can get a Fry Scholarship at any age over 18 or after high school graduation (whichever comes first).
 - You can be married or unmarried.
-- If your parent died in the line of duty before August 1, 2011, you may qualify for both the Fry Scholarship and the Survivors’ and Dependents’ Educational Assistance (DEA) program.
+- **If your parent died in the line of duty before August 1, 2011**, you may qualify for both the Fry Scholarship and the Survivors’ and Dependents’ Educational Assistance (DEA) program.
 But you can use only one program at a time.
 We cap combined benefits at 81 months of full-time training.<br>
 [Read about the DEA program](/education/survivor-dependent-benefits/dependents-education-assistance/).
-- If you're receiving Dependency and Indemnity Compensation (DIC), you'll need to give up those payments when you start to use the Fry Scholarship. <br>
+- **If you're receiving Dependency and Indemnity Compensation (DIC)**, you'll need to give up those payments when you start to use the Fry Scholarship. <br>
 [Read about DIC](https://www.benefits.va.gov/COMPENSATION/types-dependency_and_indemnity.asp).

 ### If you're the spouse of the Servicemember

-- If you remarry, you'll no longer be eligible for the Fry Scholarship.
+- **If you remarry**, you'll no longer be eligible for the Fry Scholarship.
 - You can still get Dependency and Indemnity Compensation (DIC) payments while using the Fry Scholarship.<br>
 [Read about DIC](https://www.benefits.va.gov/COMPENSATION/types-dependency_and_indemnity.asp).
 </div>